Yves33/WxGPX2/README.md

 ```

 - Creating and deleting new columns:
 You can create an extra column in the table and manipulate its values by providing its name.
-Note that inserting,deleting (and myabe sorting) column may cause loss of column metadatas (presently units). you can save and restore this data using attrs_save and attrs_load.
+Note that inserting,deleting (and maybe sorting) column may cause loss of column metadatas (presently units).
+You can save and restore this data using attrs_save and attrs_load.

 ```python
 gpx['accel']=np.ediff1d(gpx.speed,to_end=np.nan)